 - The best all-time performing Archer at the Olympic Games is Hubert Van Innis of Belgium, who won six gold medals between 1900 and 1920.
 See more on the Greatest Archers at the Olympics.

-- Early Olympic Games had unique archery events, with unusual names like:
+- Early Olympic Games had unique archery events, with unusual names like the following (see more about discontinued Olympic Archery Events):

 - Au Cordon Doré